- Director, Cities Programme

-firstname.lastname@example.orgKathleen Scanlon is a Research Fellow at LSE London.
-She has a wide range of research interests including comparative housing policy (across all tenures--social and private rented housing as well as owner-occupation), comparative mortgage finance, and migration.
+Kathleen Scanlon is Assistant Professorial Research Fellow at LSE London.
+She has a wide range of research interests including comparative housing policy (across all tenures–social and private rented housing as well as owner-occupation), comparative mortgage finance, and migration.
 Her research is grounded in economics but also draws on techniques and perspectives from other disciplines including geography and sociology, and aims at improving the evidence base for policy decisions at national or local level.
-She is currently editing a book on Social Housing in Europe, to be published by Wiley in 2013.
+Since 2015 she has focused on ways of accelerating new housing development in London, looking at a range of solutions from cohousing and other collaborative approaches to the potential of large-scale private rented schemes.
+She recently edited an authoritative book on Social Housing in Europe (Wiley, 2014).
 She has worked with a number of national and international institutions including the Council of Europe Development Bank, the Inter-American Development Bank and Denmark’s Realdania foundation.
-A collector of languages, she speaks Spanish, Italian, Serbian, Danish and a bit of French.
+She has lived and worked in the USA, Spain, Denmark, Yugoslavia, Kuwait and Peru, and speaks Spanish, Italian, Serbian, Danish and a bit of French.

 - Reader in Sociology, LSE Cities, London School of Economics and Political Science